STATE OF THE ISLANDS

-Global tensions and volatile economic, social, and environmental conditions are now a significant long-term concern.
-Island communities, in particular, are generally less resilient than their mainland counterparts when it comes to adapting to negative influences beyond their control.
-This increasingly unstable situation is presenting real challenges for island administrations and island-based organisations.
+Global tensions and volatile economic, social, and environmental conditions are a significant long-term concern and island communities, in particular, are generally less resilient than their mainland counterparts in adapting to negative external factors outside their control.
+This increasingly unstable situation presents real challenges for island administrations and island-based organisations.

 PRIMARY FOCUS

-Island economic, social, and environmental research and analysis specifically to inform and enhance organisation strategy and operational planning are our primary focus.
+Island economic, social, and environmental analysis specifically to inform and enhance organisation strategy and operational planning are our primary focus.

-Bespoke research and interpretation of key island portfolios and subject areas can then be commissioned on a retained or project-by-project basis.
-DETAILS HERE.
+Island bespoke research and interpretation can be commissioned on a retained or project-by-project basis.
+DETAILS HERE

-Fully accredited CPD seminars focusing on latest global trends, the resilience of island communities, and the increasing vulnerability of islands now dependent upon a single economic sector, are available in Jersey, Guernsey, and Isle of Man.
-DETAILS HERE.
+Fully accredited CPD Seminars focusing on latest global trends, the resilience of island communities, and the increasing vulnerability of islands dependent upon a single economic sector, can be booked in Jersey, Guernsey, and Isle of Man.
+In addition, key monthly State of the Islands' Reviews are now being generated and available online or by subscription.

 Many years of island research and analytical experience globally enables the identification of island best practice, wherever it is being applied, to be a primary component of our work.